-Investigative Post is the only news organization in Western New York dedicated exclusively to watchdog journalism.
-We’re a non-profit newsroom that produces independent, non-partisan investigative stories and analysis on issues that matter to the citizens and taxpayers of Buffalo and Western New York.
+We’re unique in a couple of ways.
+For starters, Investigative Post is the only news organization in WNY dedicated exclusively to watchdog journalism.
+We produce fact-based, nonpartisan investigative stories and analyses on issues that matter to the citizens and taxpayers of Buffalo and WNY.

 Media partners, audience